Brunch made in USA

 Home to many Scandinavian, German, Slavic, Asian and Middle Eastern communities, the Great Lakes region boasts one of the most multicultural culinary scenes in the U.S., with many communities dating back to ancient times.

 Minnesota has long been known as a land of asylum for Scandinavian settlers.
 Between 1820 and 1914, some 2 million Norwegians, Danes and Swedes settled in this state with its harsh climate.
 They left their mark with specialties such as rullepolse, pressed, cured and dried beef.
-Every year, Nordic festivals are held in the region, featuring lefse, a type of thin potato pancake, pepparkakor, gingerbread cookies, cardamom coffee-bread, a brioche braided with cardamom, and limpa bread, a rye bread.
+Every year, Nordic festivals are held in the region, featuring lefse, a type of thin potato pancake; pepparkakor, gingerbread cookies; cardamom coffee-bread, a brioche braided with cardamom; and limpa bread, a rye bread.

 The Germans and Swiss stopped off in neighboring Wisconsin instead.
 Originally, they were primarily Pennsylvania Dutch (who, despite their name, were not Dutch ).
-Most of them were Amish, and the move to the Great Plains was made in search of isolation.
+Most were Amish, and the move to the Great Plains was made in search of isolation.
 Their know-how explains why the region is still known today for its cheese industry, with brick, munster, lieder-kranz and limburger.
 But we can't forget the charcuterie and sausages such as knackwurst, bratwurst, liverwurst, mettwurst or thuringer, which are very popular.

 In the region, countless different communities have brought their gastronomy with them: Mexicans, Italians, Greeks, Ukrainians, Indians, Arabs, Iranians and Russians.
 Chicago boasts the third-largest Chinatown in the USA, after New York and San Francisco.
 Chinese migrants have been arriving in the Midwest since the late 19th century, and their population exploded with the Communist Revolution in the 1950s-1960s.
 But Detroit is not to be outdone, with its large African-American population.
 So don't miss out on soul food from the Southeast, including fried chicken, cornbread, mac & cheese, BBQ ribs and gumbo (a spicy sausage and shrimp stew from Louisiana).